djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/README.md

 #### **Start cron job scheduling**

-In the last step, the Quartz Scheduler is populated with the implemented cron jobs and started.
+In the last step, the Quartz scheduler is populated with the implemented cron jobs and started.
 This is done automatically via the method [`StartSchedulingAsync()`](https://github.com/djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/blob/main/src/CronJobScheduling/Core/CronJobSchedulingStarter.cs).

 ```csharp
 // File: CronJobSchedulingStarter.cs (excerpt)